World’s Greatest Shave Timeline

 In 2018, World’s Greatest Shave celebrated 20 years of shaving the world and was cemented as one of Australia’s most iconic fundraising events.

-Celebrating 25 years of World’s Greatest Shave!
+Celebrating 24 years of World’s Greatest Shave!

-Some will have a personal connection to blood cancer, while others take part simply to have fun, tick something off their bucket list, and raise money for a good cause.
+Some will have a personal connection to blood cancer, while others take part simply to have fun, tick something off their bucket list, and to raise money for a good cause.

 Our TV ads including our famous chins have been an iconic part of the campaign for nearly 15 years.